phil65/PrettyQt/docs/features/proxymodels/fuzzyfilterproxymodel.md

 A FilterProxyModel which sorts the results based on a matching score.
 Best matches are shown at the top.
 Exposes matching score via a custom UserRole if desired.
-Can also color the found Substring by converting the display role to an HTML representation when combined with our "HtmlItemDelegate", which allows to display HTML in ItemView cells.
+The proxy can also color the found Substring by converting the display role to an HTML representation when combined with our [HtmlItemDelegate][htmlitemdelegate], which allows to display HTML in ItemView cells.

 ### Example